Defining Quality in the VCM: Registries, Rating Agencies, and Independent Non-Profits

 The resulting ratings are used by buy-side actors to make more informed decisions about which projects to support or invest in.
 Greater insights into the many risks that affect carbon projects—such as non-permanence risk, overcrediting risk, and delivery risk—will result in better risk management.
 The rating agencies’ thesis is that the resultant derisking of assets can be used to attract more investment into the VCM and catalyze growth.

 That thesis is certainly sound; looking at other established markets such as debt markets indicates that agnostic third-party assessments of asset quality and risks are crucial for market stakeholders.
-However, the pricing data seem to show that, while the thesis may be useful, it has yet to take hold: there is a low correlation of carbon prices and associated ratings, meaning the rating agencies’ outputs have yet to strongly inform pricing in the market.
+However, the pricing data seem to show that, while the thesis may be sound, it is taking time to take hold: TIME found in June '23 that there is a low correlation of carbon prices and associated ratings, meaning the rating agencies’ outputs have yet to strongly inform pricing in the market.
 This is likely a result of the nascency of agencies’ efforts, lagging market adoption, and opaque trading processes.
-However, the agencies have indicated they have started seeing a correlation forming and we expect it to strengthen over the coming months and years.

 Source: TIME CO2 Portfolios, "Carbon Pricing - Where the Market Currently Is and Where It Must Go", June 12th 2023